CybercentreCanada/assemblyline4_docs/docs/developer_manual/frontend/frontend.md

 ### Dependencies

-Go to the `docker` directory and run the following command to launch the Assemblyline DB and UI.
+Go to the `docker` directory and run the following command to launch the Assemblyline database and user interface.

     docker-compose up

 ### Frontend

-Simply use the `npm start script` to launch the frontend.
+Use the `npm start script` to launch the frontend.

 ### Once dependencies and frontend started